Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Origin: England

-Although it is a small breed, the Cavalier King Charles Spaniel is actually one of the largest lap dog breeds.
-It is known for its doleful eyes and its beautiful silky coat and it is a sweet-natured dog that will lavish love on its owners.
+Although they are a small breed, the Cavalier King Charles Spaniel is actually one of the largest lap dog breeds.
+They are known for their doleful eyes and their beautiful silky coat.
+Cavaliers are generally sweet-natured dogs that will lavish love on their owners.

-This is another breed that doesn’t do well when left for long periods but it does get along with other dogs as well as people, which makes it a great choice even for a busy family home.
+This is another breed that doesn’t do well when left for long periods, but they get along with other dogs as well as people, which makes them a great choice even for a busy family home.

 pug dog sitting on the floor looking up on the camera